GlennStreetman/finnHub-Dashboard/README.md

 rename env.example to dev.env for dev mode and prod.env for production.
-Remember to rerun build after any changes to an env file
+Remember to rerun build after any changes to an env file Login requires [Mailgun Account](https://www.mailgun.com/).
+Remember to add your apikeys to the .env file.

 ## Dev mode